-The Not Without Us Survey is open until December 31, 2018.
+The Not Without Us Survey is now closed.

 Your Community.
 Your Engagement.
 Your Empowerment.